The is operator in Python is used to compare the object identity of two variables.

 Object Identity vs. Equality:

-checks if two variables refer to the same object in memory.==
+ischecks if two variables refer to the same object in memory.==checks if the values of two objects are equal.

 -